metaplex-foundation/docs/docs/sugar/06-asset-preparation-and-deployment.md

 sugar verify --cache <CACHE>
 ```

 to specify a different cache file path.
-If you deploy has been succesfully, the verification return no errors.
+If you deploy has been successfully, the verification return no errors.
 At this point, you can set up your [minting webpage](http://docs.metaplex.com/candy-machine-v2/mint-frontend) to allow your community the chance to mint.

 ## Other Commands